SystemsGenetics/GEMmaker/docs/execution.rst

       }
    }

 In the example above we created a new profile named `my_cluster`.
-Within the stanza, the placeholder text `<queue name>` would be replaced with the name of the queue on which you are allowed to submit jobs.
+Within the stanza, the placeholder text `<queue name>` should be replaced with the name of the queue on which you are allowed to submit jobs.
 If you need to provide specific options that you would normally provide in a SLURM submission script (such as an account or other node targetting settings) you can use the `clusterOptions` setting.

-Next, is an example SLURM submission script for submitting the job to run GEMmaker.
+Next, is an example SLURM submission script for submitting a job to run GEMmaker.
 Please note, this is just an example and your specific cluster may require slightly different configuration/usage.
-The script assumes your cluster using the lmod system for specifying software.
+The script assumes your cluster uses the lmod system for specifying software.

 .. code:: bash